ayushijain09/ayushijain09.github.io/_pages/about.md

 I thrive on turning complex data into actionable insights.
 Passionate about the future of data science, I actively mentor emerging talent, helping them navigate the field and develop their skills.

-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.